pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 ## An example

-We reuse the task from the previous {doc}`tutorial <write_a_task>`, which generates random data and repeats the same operation over several seeds to receive multiple, reproducible samples.
+We reuse the task from the previous {doc}`tutorial <write_a_task>`, which generates random data and repeat the same operation over several seeds to receive multiple, reproducible samples.

 Apply the {func}`@task <pytask.task>` decorator, loop over the function